callnovo-cc/blog/_posts/2026-08-21-bpo-compliance-data-security-checklist.md

 **How old can a SOC 2 report be before it is a red flag?**
 Most guidance treats a report older than twelve months, with no renewal timeline offered, as a legitimate concern worth raising directly with the vendor ([Matproof, 2026](https://matproof.com/blog/soc-2-compliance-checklist-2026)).

-## Disclosure

-This article was drafted with AI assistance and reviewed for factual accuracy before publication.
-It is provided for informational purposes and does not constitute legal or compliance advice; consult qualified counsel for guidance specific to your organization.

 ## References

 Atlas Systems.
 (2026).
 SOC 2 vendor management: Complete compliance guide 2026. [https://www.atlassystems.com/blog/soc-2-vendor-management](https://www.atlassystems.com/blog/soc-2-vendor-management)